-Many of guests come to Zuleta specifically for one of their 3- to 10-day riding programs.
-Riders will have numerous opportunities to explore the Andean countryside along high altitude trails (between 9,000 and 11,000 feet) that wind through “páramo,” making the experience an authentic South American horseback ridding adventure.
+Many guests come to Zuleta specifically for one of their 3- to 10-day riding programs.
+Riders will have numerous opportunities to explore the Andean countryside along high altitude trails (between 9000 and 11000 feet) that wind through páramo, making the experience an authentic South American horseback riding adventure.

-In addition, Zuleta has been internationally and nationally recognized for its work with the Andean Condor of Ecuador.
-Many guests ride or hike to Condor Huasi, our condor rehabilitation project, which is located about one mile from the house in a valley surrounded by native forest.
-At Condor Huasi, the only reproduction and liberation site licensed by the governmental protection agency in Ecuador, you will be able to observe the eight condors in rehabilitation and with some luck you might see wild Andean Condors of Ecuador flying above you or even landing on the aviary.
+For most visitors to Hacienda Zuleta, a visit to the Condor Interpretation Center, talking with the biologists about the project and seeing the captive and wild condors is a highlight – and a concrete example of how tourism and conservation can go hand in hand.
+Zuleta has been internationally and nationally recognized for its work with the Andean Condor of Ecuador, a majestic bird and a symbol of Andean identity and pride.
+Many guests ride or hike to Condor Huasi, the condor rehabilitation project, which is located about one mile from the house in a valley surrounded by native forest.
+At Condor Huasi, the only reproduction and liberation site licensed by the governmental protection agency in Ecuador, up to 8 of the world’s roughly 100 Andean condors are in rehabilitation and with some luck you might see wild Andean Condors of Ecuador flying above you or even landing on the aviary.

 Accommodations at Hacienda Zuleta

-The hacienda has 15 beautifully decorated bedrooms, all with their own fireplace.
+15 bedrooms are beautifully decorated, each with its own fireplace.
 All rooms are located in the main building of the hacienda.
 There are three different types: Junior Suite, Hacienda Deluxe and Hacienda Standard.
 The beds are queen or king size, with feather pillows and down comforters.
 Suites for families and adjoining rooms are available.